AprentiDigital/DSLDocumentation/index.md

 - Read the Glossary to learn more about the terms and concepts referenced in this documentation and related tutorials
 - Check out the documentation for [SpecFlow](https://specflow.org/docs/), [Gherkin](https://cucumber.io/docs/gherkin/reference/), and [Selenium](https://selenium.dev/selenium/docs/api/py/api.html#)

-### What technologies is the PossumLabs DSL project built on?
+### What technologies is the Possum Labs DSL project built on?

 The DSL project is built in C# and is compatible with .NET Core and Selenium 4.